Dogs brighten our lives and fill them with love and sweet puppy kisses.

 We give dogs affection in a million ways, and they return it.

-But their biggest show of affection usually comes from a wet, sloppy face lick — puppy kisses.
+But their biggest displays of affection usually come from a wet, sloppy face lick — puppy kisses.

 While puppy kisses are sweet, are they safe for you and your dog?

 Dogs also lick to communicate hunger, need to go outside, or to capture your attention.

 Kisses also provide comfort because licking releases endorphins, making dogs feel relaxed and happy.

 An anxious dog might be prone to licking behavior to self-soothe or compel his owner to provide reassurance and affection.

 A dog’s kiss is full of affection, loyalty, and about 700 kinds of bacteria.